influx6/gu/docs/concepts/drivers.md

 It's job is to provide an interface by which it's selected platform renders out appropriately the designed application built using GU and to provide the flexibility of not being tied to a specific rendering endpoint.
 It also exposes means by which, requests for resources can be made through and caches by which response can be sorted to reduce network usage.

-Explore the [Driver](../../drivers/) package to see other driver implementations.